colinodell/json5/test/Functional/data/README.md

 This should cover all our bases.
 Most of the cases are unit tests for each supported data type, but aggregate test cases are welcome, too.

+**Be extremely careful when editing these files, especially the line ending tests, as they may intentionally contain different and/or mismatched line endings which MUST be preserved as-is!**

 ## License

 MIT.
 See [LICENSE.md](./LICENSE.md) for details.